padok-team/burrito/README.md

 Also, writing a CI/CD pipeline for terraform can be painful and depends on the tool you are using.

-Finally, currently, there is no easy way to navigate your terraform state to truly understand the modifications your state undergoes when running `terraform apply`.
+Finally, currently, there is no easy way to navigate your terraform state to truly understand the modifications it undergoes when running `terraform apply`.

 `burrito` aims to tackle those issues by:

 - Planning continuously your terraform code and run applies if needed
 - Offering an out of the box PR/MR integration so you do not have to write CI/CD pipelines for terraform ever again (not implemented yet)
 - Showing your state's modifications in a simple Web UI (not implemented yet)